jcguarinpenaranda/convulsion-rest-svm/README.md

 This repository contains two things:

-- A `Dockerfile`.
+- A `Dockerfile`, which installs `scikit-learn` with [miniconda](http://conda.pydata.org/miniconda.html).
 - A Flask `webapp`, which utilizes basic functionality of `scikit-learn`.

 ## ☤ Advantages over [Conda Buildpack](https://github.com/kennethreitz/conda-buildpack):

 - No slug size limit (Anaconda packages can be very large).
-- Exact Miniconda environment, from Continuum.
+- Exact Miniconda environment, from Continuum Analytics.

 ## ☤ Deploy this Application: